microsoft/verona/docs/strings.md

 Straw-man proposal for Verona strings
 =====================================

+**NOTE:** Several parts of this document are currently under discussion.
+This is not the final design for strings in Verona but does capture the rationale for things in the design space.

 Strings are one of the core components of a standard library and a good design is one of the key factors for language usability.
 A good string API needs to balance several requirements: